-But I am “the one” with celiac.
-No one else dares to think they have “it.”
-My son is gluten intolerant, and thank God I discovered this while he was young enough and under my “control” for him to discover what it feels like to be gluten free.
-My My dad was gluten intolerant.
-My sister is gluten intolerant.
-And these three only discovered this through change in diet and the discovery in the change in how they felt.
-So how many others?
+I was the first in my family to be diagnosed with celiac.
+I've often felt others don't want to dare to think they have “it.”
+My son is gluten intolerant, and I thank God I discovered this while he was young enough and under my “control” for him to discover what it feels like to be gluten free.
+My dad was gluten intolerant.
+My sister is gluten intolerant, and gluten free, as is one niece.
+And more recently another niece diagnosed with celiac.
+So how many others in my immediate or extended family are now, or will be in the future, affected by gluten?
 I have 3 other siblings and 2 other children and a multitude of other relatives.
-But unfortunately, unless they got so sick that there was no other choice – or unless an almighty knowing doctor told them – trying the diet is not something they need to do.
+But unfortunately, too often, if a doctor doesn't diagnose something (celiac) it (gluten) isn't thought to be an issue.
 Some (or maybe many) might have learned to live with that thorn in their side, when a change in diet could make that sun shine oh-so-much brighter on their lives too.
 Maybe I’m wrong.
 Maybe no one else is under the “influence of gluten” – but . . . ????
+Who knows.

 Our lives and our choices don’t stay isolated within ourselves.
 I am just blessed to have had that experience of knowing the difference in how I used to impact others and how I can impact others now.
 But it is so damn discouraging sometimes to know that others in this world are living under a cloud that could so easily be removed.
 Because when one person lives under a cloud, those they live with, those that are around them, can't help but to get rained on.